VictorTamayo/udacity/README.md

 ## UD036 Programming Foundations with Python
     1. app to take breaks every two hours
     2. app to rename files and decode message
+    3. app to form a circle from drawing squares
+    4. app to draw a flower on screen